The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Just as you would tidy up and organize your closets or garage, you should make sure your credit report is clean.
+Just as you would tidy up and organize your closets or garage, you should occasionally make sure your credit report is clean.
 Your credit history is the foundation of your financial life.
-The information in that report is the basis for your credit score, which is used to decide whether you get a loan, how much you pay for the loan—even how much you’ll pay for other products, such as insurance.
+The information in that report is the basis for your credit score, which is used to decide whether you get a loan and how much you pay for the loan — even how much you’ll pay for other products, such as insurance.

 1. Monitor your credit report

-Federal law entitles you to a free copy of your credit report once every 12 months from each of the major credit-reporting agencies: Equifax, Experian and TransUnion.
-You can get a free copy of all three bureaus’ versions of your credit report at AnnualCreditReport.com.
-Order one at a time and space them out over the year so you can check your credit report every few months.
+Federal law entitles you to a free copy of your credit report once every 12 months from each of the major credit-reporting bureaus: Equifax, Experian and TransUnion.
+Currently, though, you can get a free copy of all three bureaus’ versions of your credit report at AnnualCreditReport.com once per week.

-The most important part of your credit report is your identifying information: your name, address and Social Security number, says Natalie Lohrenz, strategic partner liaison at GreenPath Financial Wellness in Santa Ana, California.
+The most important part of your credit report is your identifying information: your name, address and Social Security number, according to Natalie Lohrenz, a former strategic partner liaison at GreenPath Financial Wellness.
 “People obsess over tiny fluctuations in their credit score,” Lohrenz says.
 “But what they should focus on is the question: Is it accurate?”

 3. Check your report for discrepancies